Raiyankr/CSS-Flexbox/css-flexbox.md

 - Flex Container: This container will contain some items from our webpage.
 This container will also define the organization property of the items combined.
 - Flex Item: These can be individual components in our webpage (anywhere from a div, to a nested div).

-We can create a Flex Container by using the _Displat: Flex_ property.
+We can create a Flex Container by using  "_Displat: Flex_" property.
 This simply makes our container *Flex 💪🏻*.

 ## Tips and Tricks